Sell-Side Advisory for AI Companies: What Founders Should Know

 Best for: Transactions above USD 100 million, particularly those involving public companies, complex cross-border structures, or concurrent financing requirements.

-Advantages: Deep buyer networks, strong credibility with PE firms and strategic acquirers, multi-jurisdictional execution capability, ability to provide staple financing.
+Advantages: Deep buyer networks, strong credibility with PE firms and strategic acquirers, multi-jurisdictional execution capability.

 Best for: Mid-market transactions (USD 20 million to USD 200 million) where sector expertise and senior-led execution are more important than brand name.